cbg-ethz/pybda/docs/pipeline.md

 **Note that mpi and java needs to be loaded on every shell session.** The job is submitted on a grid using:

-The clustering can be done like this locally:
+The factor analysis can be done like this locally:
 ```bash
   spark-submit --master "local[*]" --driver-memory 3G --executor-memory 6G
                1-factor_analysis-spark.py